What to Wear for Your Portrait Session

 Your Custom Color Palette

 This fall session called for something completely different.
-The stone chimney, the deep foliage, and the late afternoon light asked for richer, moodier tones.
-Forest greens, slate blues, warm taupes, with a rust jacket and those red cowboy boots as the confident accent.
-Same palette process, completely different result.
-That is the point.
+The stone chimney, deep foliage, and late afternoon light asked for richer tones—forest greens, slate blues, warm taupes, and a touch of rust.

 A Few Questions Worth Asking Yourself

-How do you want these portraits to feel?
-Cozy and grounded, airy and romantic, polished but relaxed?
+- How do you want your portraits to feel?

 burton@NCphotographer.com · 166 Chapel Hills Rd., Boone, NC 28607 · (828) 773-7873